oliverbenee/hotciv/backlog.md

 ### Winner.
 (1)
 * [OK] Players can conquer cities.
-* [REVISE] The winner is the player that first conquers all cities in the world.
-(HARD CODED, BUT IMPLEMENTED.
-NEEDS REIMPLEMENTATION.)
+* [OK] The winner is the player that first conquers all cities in the world.

 ### World aging.
 (7)
 * [OK] World aging.
 The world ages using the following algorithm: